Review of the Album "Power and Pain" by American Thrash Metal Band Whiplash

 The next song called Last Man Alive is a song that discusses the possibility of what would happen in the event of a nuclear war.
 Most of us wouldn’t believe it even if we saw such a thing happen because we would be in a state of shock.
 The threat of nuclear war was very real during the 1980’s as the US and Soviet Union were in a sort of Cold War and beefing up their military might.
 The song War Monger lyrically is similar to the two songs before it.
 The album by this point is already better than the album Ticket to Mayhem because the songs are better written even if the production isn’t as polished as studio albums were in the 1990’s and later.
 All major empires throughout world history have had war mongers in them that wanted to have domination of nations and resources.

-The Second Half of the Album is Pretty Strong Too
+The Second Half of the Album Power and Pain Is Pretty Strong Too

 "Red Bomb" Has a Call of Ktulu Influence In the Beginning